 How do you figure out the money gap?

-Luckily, we have a free tool for that on our site!
+Luckily, we always have a free tool for that on our site!

 How can you grow the money gap?

-- Consider reducing expenses – those include fixed costs, debt and variable costs you can track in your cashflow spreadsheet.
+- Consider reducing expenses – those include fixed costs where you can, including debt and variable costs you can track in your cashflow spreadsheet.

 - Consider increasing your income – essentially you can make more money via your current job or take on a new, higher-paying job.
 There are also side-hustles, overtime work and other part-time jobs to consider.

-Remember, you can alter each part of the money gap equation!
+Remember, you can alter each part of the money gap equation as you wish.

 Income after taxes – expenses = your money gap number

-The bottom line when it comes to the money gap, we want you to consider things like goal setting, itemizing your debt obligations, long before you invest.
+The bottom line when it comes to understanding your money gap, we want you to understand your cashflow for investing long before you actually invest.

 Once you have your cash flow spreadsheet done – consider this next step in the playbook for how to start investing for beginners….